ZacharyDodemaide/Game-NoughtsAndCrosses/README.md

-How to play
+# Read Me
+This game is a classic Tic Tac Toe played between a human and the computer.

+## Prerequisites
+- .NET 6 (for building the project)

+## Running the Game
-1. Open Terminal.
+1. Open your terminal.
-2. Navigate to the project folder’s root directory.
+2. Navigate to the project's root directory using the cd command.
-    - Run the following commands: dotnet build > dotnet run (requires .Net 6 to build)
+3. Run the following command to build and start the game:
-3. The game starts as Human vs. Computer (the only mode implemented).
-    - The 3x3 board has both axes starting at 0 and ending at 2:
-4. In the terminal, players make moves by entering Row number, Column number, and Token x or o (token is case insensitive).
-5. After a successful move, the computer opponent responds, and repeat from 4, until a player wins.
-6. If an invalid move is made, the player will be prompted of an invalid move followed by the instructions prompt.
+    - dotnet build
+    - dotnet run
+## Gameplay
+The game board is a 3x3 grid where both rows and columns are numbered from 0 to 2.
+You make moves by entering a row number (0, 1, or 2), a column number (0, 1, or 2), and your desired token ("X" or "o").
+Tokens are not case-sensitive.
+After a valid move, the computer will make its response.
+The game continues until a player gets three tokens in a row (horizontally, vertically, or diagonally) or all squares are filled (resulting in a tie).

+If you enter an invalid move, the game will prompt you with an error message and ask you to try again.